-The Bridge to the Ph.D.
-Program in STEM is designed to increase the number of students from underrepresented groups entering Ph.D. programs in STEM disciplines.
-Funded by the Vice Provost's office at Columbia University and by the National Science Foundation, the Bridge to the Ph.D.
-Program is an intensive research, coursework, and mentoring experience for post-baccalaureates who wish to strengthen their graduate school applications and to prepare for the transition into STEM graduate programs.
+Sponsored by the Vice Provost's Office for Faculty Diversity, the Fu Foundation School of Engineering and Applied Science, and the Department of Economics at Columbia University, the Bridge to the Ph.D.
+Program in STEM aims to increase the number of students from underrepresented groups entering Ph.D. programs.
+The Bridge Program offers an intensive research, academic, and mentoring experience for post-baccalaureates who wish to strengthen their graduate school applications and to prepare for the transition into STEM graduate programs.

 Applicants to Columbia’s Bridge to the Ph.D.
-Program must have:
+Program in STEM must have:

-- a four-year degree from an accredited college or university (students who will graduate with a four-year degree in the spring of the year they apply are also eligible);
+- a four-year degree from an accredited college or university (students who will graduate with a four-year degree in the spring of the current application cycle are eligible to apply);

 - a minimum GPA of 2.7 on a 4.0 scale;

 The Bridge to the Ph.D.
-Program strongly encourages applicants from historically underrepresented groups, including but not limited to:
+Program in STEM strongly encourages applicants from historically underrepresented groups, including, but not limited to:

 - Blacks/African Americans;